MwillianM/Udacity/OpenStreetMapDataWrangling/readme.md

 ### Sugestions

-Analyzing the dataset it was possible to perceive some problems, such as:
+By analyzing the dataset it was possible to perceive some problems, such as:
 presence of special characters in keys values and words in the native language of the area (Portuguese), avoiding the standard of writing in English;
 a small amount of postal code data, which would be very useful, valid and cross-referenced information with other reliable and external databases, this data could greatly aid in acquiring more information to complement the map; and
 a single user leads too far ahead in the number of contributions, which shows an unbalanced contribution in the area.